 Prior to his LLM, Theo worked as an Indonesian attorney in several prominent firms, representing various high-profiled clients, from multinational corporations to State-owned enterprises, in dispute resolution, corporate and M&A matters.
 In his spare time, he helped the founding of a non-profit that aims to create legal awareness and provide legal aid to Indonesian micro-small enterprises engaging in the creative economy field.

-In his next stage of professional career, Theo will intern at the Office of General Counsel of the Asian Infrastructure Investment Bank (AIIB) as part of the International Finance & Development Post-Graduate Fellowship Program from NYU Law.
+Theo worked at the Office of General Counsel of the Asian Infrastructure Investment Bank (AIIB) as part of the International Finance & Development Post-Graduate Fellowship Program from NYU Law.
+Theo is now a legal manager (Financial Services) at Traveloka in Indonesia.